 Next time we will have to go to the sand dunes and blue seas!
 It is a promising-sounding tour of the natural sand dunes of Bintan and the nearby located lakes that have crystal clear blue waters.

 Snorkeling tours, a mangrove tour, and a visit to the sea gypsies are also offered.

 When it was time for us to return to Johor, we had a little excitement at the ferry terminal.

 We had bought our ferry tickets in Malaysia, but what nobody told us was that when we arrived in Indonesia, we should have exchanged our Malaysian ticket for an Indonesian ticket.

 When we arrived, we were told that the 12 o’clock ferry was already full, but that we could wait until 11.45 a.m. to see if someone would cancel.
-Which is what of course we did, because otherwise we would have had to wait until the next ferry at 3 p.m., and still would have had to play the same game.
+This is what of course we did, because otherwise, we would have had to wait until the next ferry at 3 p.m., and still would have had to play the same game.

 After a long discussion, they allowed us to go through.
 We got onto the ferry and fell into our seats.

 Tip: If you buy your ticket in Malaysia, and a round-trip ticket is a lot cheaper than a one-way ticket, it’s best to go straight to the ferry office on arrival in Bintan and take care of your return ticket.
 However, it could happen, that as a tourist, you may have to reach into your pockets again.